Archie K. Davis Fellowships – List of Prior Winners

 2016

-- Richard Berman (Oxford Brookes University): 18h Century
+- Richard Berman (Oxford Brookes University): 18th Century Freemasonry.

 - Tyler Boulware (West Virginia University): Attakullakulla (Little Carpenter).